trickydee/ultramegausb-atari-st-rpikbd/README.md

 - **Xbox Controllers**: Xbox 360 (wired/wireless), Xbox One, Xbox Series X|S, Original Xbox
 - **PS4 DualShock 4**: Full support via USB (wired)
+- **Nintendo Switch Pro Controller**: Full support with analog stick precision and no drift (v7.5.0)
 - **Generic HID Joysticks**: Standard USB joysticks and gamepads

+**v7.5.0:** Added Nintendo Switch Pro Controller support with BetterJoy-style USB initialization, 12-bit analog stick precision, and automatic deadzone compensation.

-**v7.3.0 Fix:** Xbox and PS4 controllers can now be swapped freely without issues!
+**v7.3.0:** Xbox and PS4 controllers can now be swapped freely without issues!
 Previously Xbox wouldn't work after PS4 usage - this is now fixed.

-Xbox controllers are fully supported using the official TinyUSB XInput driver.
-D-Pad and left analog stick control movement, A button and right trigger act as fire button.
-PS4 controllers map similarly with analog stick and buttons.
+Controllers use D-Pad and left analog stick for movement, with buttons (A/B/X/Y/triggers) mapped to fire button.
+All controllers support hot-swapping between different types.

 ## Known limitations
 The RP2040 USB host implementation seems to contain a number of bugs.
 This repository contains a patched branch of the TinyUSB code to workaround many of these issues, however there are still some limitations and occasional issues as summarised below: